GIS4DEV/GIS4DEV.github.io/_lessons/01_githubpages.md

 ## Git

 Lost documents?
 Nightmares from merging sloppy revisions from your team?
 Group member accidentally ruins your project the night before a presentation?
 Documents proliferating with names like `thesis_final_final2_final3_soseriouslythefinaldraft.docx`?
+Can't reproduce your own research when your thesis advisor asks a question about what you did?
 "GO ON, [GIT!](https://git-scm.com/)", rediculously outdated document file systems and recycle bin fail-safe let-downs, and go back to the floppy disks and CD-RW drives where you came from.
 Try not to hit `SHIFT + DEL` on your way [outta here!](https://www.youtube.com/c/fallontonight/search?query=go%20on%20git)

 - [Git](https://git-scm.com/) is open-source software code for using version control for digital repositories and facilitating collaboration.
 - [Git](https://git-scm.com/) can be run from a command line shell or from a simple GUI (graphical user interface), or from a third-party program.